Attendance Policy and Procedures

 To support good academic performance, students are held to the following Attendance Policy Standards and Procedures:

 We believe consistent school attendance is essential for students to reach their full potential.
 For that reason, all non-essential appointments (i.e., dentist/orthodontic appointments, eye exams, routine doctor visits) should occur outside of the normal school day.
-Absences may be excused for the following reasons: death in the immediate family, emergency doctor's visits, and hospitalizations, illness documented by medical personnel, hospitalizations, religious holidays, legal matters, approved college visits, unusual or mitigating circumstances, or other matters deemed educational by the Assistant Superintendent/Principal or designee.
+Absences may be excused for the following reasons: death in the immediate family, emergency doctor's visits or illness documented by medical personnel, hospitalizations, religious holidays, legal matters, approved college visits, technical/licensure related exams, military visits, unit visits, unusual or mitigating circumstances, or other matters deemed educational by the Assistant Superintendent/Principal or designee.
 Students requesting that an absence be excused must submit the appropriate written documentation to the Main Office.
 This documentation will be forwarded to the Senior Assistant Principal, Assistant Principal or Dean of Students, who are responsible for granting excused absences.
 Excused absence documentation should be turned into the Main Office by the end of the marking period in which the absence occurred or within a three-week timeframe whichever is longer.
 Any exceptions to this will be determined by the Assistant Superintendent/ Principal or his/her designee.

 Juniors and seniors may be allowed two (2) excused college visitations per school year.
-All college visitations require pre-approval from the Assistant Superintendent/Principal or his/her designee.
+All college visitations require pre-approval from the Assistant Superintendent/ Principal or his/her designee and will not impact perfect attendance.
 The student must be passing all subjects including their technical program area.
 Verification of attendance at this appointment must be submitted to one of the Assistant Principals or Dean of Students following the absence (i.e., college letterhead signifying a statement of attendance with an official signature).
 Failure to comply with the above regulation will result in an unexcused absence.

 Unexcused Absences per quarter: